lineality/project_areas_for_project_and_product_management/README.md

 3. How are Features designed baring in mind types of systems?

 ## general project areas
-1. Process
+1. Process (e.g. Workflow Type, policies procedures)
-2. Schedule
+2. Schedules (e.g. starting, stoping)
-3. Users/Stakeholders
+3. Users/Stakeholders (e.g. Who are they?)
-4. Features, Needs & Goals
+4. Features, Needs & Goals (e.g. What are they?)
-5. MVP
+5. MVP (e.g. What is the first Minimum Viable Product to build?)
-6. Feedback, Communication, Learning
+6. Feedback, Communication, Learning (e.g. using stakeholder feedback and identifying and acquiring needed skills)

 ## Project Areas & Problem-Examples
 ### v16